prismicio-community/php-kit/README.md

 $doc = $api->getByUID('get-started');
 ```

-The kit is compatible and tested with PHP 5.4 and above.
+This kit supports PHP version >= 7.1.

 Because of a dependency on the event dispatcher, this library is compatible with Symfony version 2.8 and higher.
 For Symfony 2.7 projects, use version 2.0.3.